UH Geneva Community Christmas Card

 The Community Christmas Card is an enduring holiday tradition that has saved local lives for more than 50 years.
 Generations of families, organizations and businesses have added their names to the greeting by making a donation to help purchase state of the art medical equipment for UH Geneva Medical Center’s Critical Care Unit.

-Since the Community Christmas Card was founded in 1970 by Margery Martin and Patricia Merrell, community members have contributed more than $350,000 to the fund.
-The Community Christmas Card Committee has included: Margery Martin, Patricia Merrell, Jean Walker, Jennifer Marrison, Gyla Castle, Judith Robson, Lisa Demshar, Judith Pearson, Kay Raymond, Tracy Clutter, Marianne Sezon Dana, Jane Bowser and Janey Jones.
-The 2022 committee includes: Janice Perala, Cathleen Brashear, Anne Corlew, Polly Parker, Terri Vincent, Candy Urcheck, Annette Fobell, Allison Anderson, Tiffany Miller, Jennifer Restad and Dana Schenk.
+Since the Community Christmas Card was founded in 1970 by Margery Martin and Patricia Merrell, community members have contributed more than $400,000 to the fund.
+The Community Christmas Card Committee has included: Margery Martin, Patricia Merrell, Jean Walker, Jennifer Marrison, Gyla Castle, Judith Robson, Lisa Demshar, Judith Pearson, Kay Raymond, Tracy Clutter, Marianne Sezon Dana, Jane Bowser, Candy Urcheck and Janey Jones.
+The 2023 committee includes: Allison Anderson, Cathleen Brashear, Karen Cordova, Anne Corlew, Annette Fobell, Tiffany Miller, Polly Parker, Janice Perala, Jennifer Restad, Tammy Sabin, Dana Schenk and Terri Vincent.

 Impact of Your Support

-Contributions to the Community Christmas Card this year will help purchase a Starling Fluid Management Monitoring System, which will have a significant impact on the care we provide to our critically ill patients.
+Contributions to the Community Christmas Card this year will help purchase a MAC VU360 EKG Workstationwhich will have a significant impact on the care we provide to our critically ill patients.

 Make a Gift Today

-When you make a donation before December 19, your name will appear on the annual Community Christmas Card to be published on Christmas Eve in the print and online editions of the "The Star Beacon" and in the December 28 issue of "The Gazette" newspapers.
+When you make a donation before December 19, your name will appear on the annual Community Christmas Card to be published in the print editions of the following papers: December 23 edition of "The Star Beacon," December 27 edition of "The Gazette," December 28 edition of "The Courier" and December 29 edition of "The News."

 "The continued tradition of generosity of the Christmas Card fund along with all of the devoted individuals involved with it will continue to touch the lives of the countless patients that come to receive care in the Critical Care Unit at University Hospitals Geneva Medical Center," explained Amitabh Goel, MD, FACS, Director of Critical Care, UH Geneva Medical Center.